 All group events, activities, and outings are cancelled or postponed.

 A respiratory disease named “coronavirus disease 2019” (dubbed “COVID-19”) caused by a novel coronavirus was first detected in China in late 2019 and has subsequently spread to dozens of other countries, including the United States.
 The World Health Organization (WHO) announced a Public Health Emergency of International concern on January 30 and the U.S. Department of Health and Human Services declared a public health emergency on January 31, 2020.
-Since that time, we at Deerfield have been working around-the-clock to keep up with this unique and rapidly evolving situation by closely monitoring and preparing for COVID-19.
+Since that time, Deerfield has been working around-the-clock to keep up with this unique and rapidly evolving situation by closely monitoring and preparing for COVID-19.

 What We’re Doing